maiallam57/GameOOP/README.md

 [![GameOOP Screenshot][Website-screenshot]](https://raw.githubusercontent.com/maiallam57/GameOOP/main/images/cover.png)

-GameOOP is a JavaScript-based game designed to demonstrate Object-Oriented Programming (OOP) concepts.
-The project showcases how to structure code with classes and objects to build interactive and maintainable game logic.
+GameOOP is a JavaScript-based Website designed to demonstrate Object-Oriented Programming (OOP) concepts.
+The project showcases how to structure code with classes and objects to build interactive and maintainable logic.

 ### Built With